fabricioyukio/cw-fraud-detection-test/software-engineer-risk.md

 - Reject transaction if user is trying too many transactions in a row;
 - Reject transactions above a certain amount in a given period;
-- Reject transaction if a user had a chargeback before (note that this information does not comes on the payload.
+- Reject transaction if a user had a chargeback before (note that this information does not come on the payload.
 The chargeback data is received **days after the transaction was approved**)

 ## 4. Deliverables